Navi Mumbai International Airport (NMIA): Details, Facts, Inauguration & Timeline

 What is NMIA?

-How will people reach NMIA?
+How do people reach NMIA?

-What will the terminal feel like?
+What does the terminal feel like?

 Where the project stands today